learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 # high_passenger_number_df.head()
 ```

-Just as with slicing, you can pass in queries with mutliple conditions.
+Just as with slicing, you can pass in queries with multiple conditions.
 One unique difference between using the `.query()` method and conditional slicing is that you can use `and` or `&` as well as `or` or `|` (for fun, try reading this last sentence out loud), while you are limited to the `&` and `|` symbols to denote and/or operations with conditional slicing.

 In the cell below, use the `query()` method to return a DataFrame that contains only female passengers under the age of 15 (exclusive).